History of Quebec

 Quebec was first called Canada between 1534 and 1763.
 It was the most developed colony of New France as well as New France's centre, responsible for a variety of dependencies (ex.
 Acadia, Plaisance, Louisiana, and the Pays d'en Haut).
-Common themes in Quebec's early history as Canada include the fur trade -because it was the main industry- as well as the exploration of North America, war against the English, and alliances or war with Native American groups.
+Common themes in Quebec's early history as Canada include the fur trade, emphasized by the coureurs du bois who encountered lucrative prospects, which highlights the main commercial advantage.
+Furthermore, the exploration of North America, war against the English, and alliances or war with Native American groups have contributed to the sense of identity and language as Quebec became surrounded by Anglophone institutions as well as Protestantism.

 Following the Seven Years' War, Quebec became a British colony in the British Empire.
 It was first known as the Province of Quebec (1763–1791), then as Lower Canada (1791–1841), and then as Canada East (1841–1867) as a result of the Lower Canada Rebellion.
-During this period, the inferior socio-economic status of francophones (because anglophones dominated the natural resources and industries of Quebec), the Catholic church, resistance against cultural assimilation, and isolation from non English-speaking populations were important themes.
+During this period, the inferior socio-economic status of francophones (because anglophones dominated the natural resources and industries of Quebec), the Catholic church, resistance against cultural assimilation, and isolation from non English-speaking populations were important themes; some of these issues persist until today, emphasizing the complexity of divergent language, culture, and identity.

 Quebec was confederated with Ontario, Nova Scotia, and New Brunswick in 1867, beginning the Confederation of Canada.
 Important events that mark this period are the World Wars, the Grande Noirceur, the Quiet Revolution (which improved the socio-economic standing of French Canadians and secularized Quebec), and the emergence of the contemporary Quebec sovereignty movement.

-These three large periods of Quebec's history are represented on its coat of arms with three fleur-de-lis, followed by a lion, and then three maple leaves.
+These three large periods of Quebec's history are represented on its coat of arms with three fleurs-de-lis, followed by a lion, and then three maple leaves.

-History

-Indigenous societies

-Aboriginal settlements were located across the area of present-day Quebec before the arrival of Europeans.
-In the northernmost areas of the province, Inuit communities can be found.
-Other aboriginal communities belong to the following First Nations: